Financial-Times/dotcom-page-kit/readme.md

 [Storybook]: https://storybook.js.org/

-Before starting Storybook, first run the build script for all packages using this command:
+Before starting Storybook you must first run the build script for all packages using this command:

 ```
 npm run build